Skip to content

 Day to day tasks

-You'll typically work on a production line following strict food safety and quality standards.
-You could:
+As a food factory worker, you'll typically work on a production line following strict food safety and quality standards.

 • control machinery that processes food